(Or, type “ctrl + F” to find the term you wish to check.)

 A blog is a form of content management.
 One or more authors can post entries, photos and other content.

 CMS stands for Content Management System.
 It allows for a backend organization of content so that the finished look the visitor sees is professional.
 It also allows the site owner to create an overall look and simply add new content to that overall design.
-Some examples include WordPress and Joomla.
+We compared the top three CMS (as of 2017) – WordPress, Joomla, and Drupal here.

 Most web hosting companies provide a control panel for your website hosting package.
 This is the location where you can control the backend of your hosting package.
 You can park domains, add email address, upload files, and install features, such as WordPress from this panel.